 User Empathy: The Golden Rule of Design

 Modern UX design should always prioritize understanding users’ needs, goals, and behaviors.
-Although this might sound simple, let’s break down this “user-centric approach.”
+His might sound simple, but let’s break down this “user-centric approach.”
 Although, in some cases, designers may find their work accessible to navigate and intuitive, great designers will always put themselves into another person’s shoes.
 Usability is not just about elements being located in the right places.
 It also entails providing valuable and relevant controls (such as buttons, shortcuts, and navigation), increasing page load speed, and simplifying the experience (as previously stated) by employing clear language, interactive features, and design patterns to eliminate visual clutter and useless information.

 Sleek & Chic: Where Less is More